RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 - The persistent storage drives of the old cluster nodes must be mounted to the new servers, to make the configuration and persistence files available for the recovery process.
-You must ensure that the user redislabs has permissions to access this storage location on each of the nodes.
+You must make sure that the user redislabs has permissions to access this storage location on each of the nodes.

     **Note**: We highly recommended that you allocate new persistent